 All visitors must not litter in the visitation area.

-All children must be at least 15 years of age to enter the facility.
-If they are under 18 years of age a parent or legal guardian must accompany them.
+All children under 18 years of age must be accompanied by a parent or legal guardian.
 Proof of guardianship will be required.

 All visitors are subject to search.